Dear New Student Parent,

 Students participating in Passage programs, intercollegiate sports and domestic/international study will have separate health insurance requirements.
 Visa-holding students will be provided a mandatory comprehensive accident and illness plan while they are students at Wheaton College.
 There are valuable resources on the Student Health Insurance website.

 What services are available at SHS?

 SHS is a facility that houses a combination of medical and other services.
-There is a walk-in clinic that students can access to see a nurse for free.
-There is a charge for students to see a physician or nurse practitioner.
+There is a walk-in clinic that students can access to see a nurse.
+There is a charge for students to see a physician or nurse practitioner and for some nurse visits.
 SHS has an in-house pharmacy and laboratory.
 SHS can assist with any medical or dietary needs.
 All of these services are available to students regardless of health insurance providers.
 For more information about the SHS services and hours please visit the website http://www.wheaton.edu/healthsvcs/

 How does SHS charge for their services?